emberjs/rfcs/text/0000-intimate-api-changes-cause-major-version.md

 ## Detailed design

-In the current process, Intimate API changes already undergo a vetting process to see if they warrant deprecation warnings.
+In the current process, Intimate API changes already get deprecation warnings in some scenarios.
 This proposal does not suggest any changes to that process.
 Instead, it suggests that the outcome of the answer, "yes, this needs a deprecation," changes from, "so don't remove it until the next minor release after an LTS," to "so trigger a major version change when it releases."

 This _will_ mean more major versions get released than today; but since Editions now drive paradigm shifts and marketing efforts, it shouldn't greatly affect how people talk about "what's new in Ember."